ngaeta/DirectX11_Triangles_Renderer/README.md

 About the program
 ==============
 It's a simple program written in C++ using DirectX11 to render triangles with texture.
-I used stbi library to load images used for texturing.
+I used stbi library to load images used for textures.
 Vertex shader and pixel shader has been written in HLSL.